konchokdolma/001/README.md

 ### load_model.py

-Code shows the example of how we can use the obtained model for a new list of data and show the accuracy of the prediction.
+Code shows the example of how we can use the obtained model for a new list of data and outputs the accuracy of the prediction.

 Example of an output: